Jason Litts, artist

 The intent of the artist should not matter to the viewer.
 The creative process is therapeutic and meaningful for the artist.
 The result should allow for others to perceive value and meaning from their own interaction with the piece.
 That it might resonate with something deep inside each individual and facilitate an emotional response special only to themselves.

-The Broderick Gallery, Portland, OR
+The Broderick Gallery.
+Portland, OR.

-The Ford Gallery, Portland, OR
+The Ford Gallery.
+Portland, OR.

-The Art at the Cave, Vancouver, WA
+The Art at the Cave.
+Vancouver, WA.

-The Corridor Gallery, Vancouver, WA
+The Corridor Gallery.
+Vancouver, WA.

-The Fort Vancouver Library Gray Space, Vancouver, WA
+The Fort Vancouver Library Gray Space.
+Vancouver, WA.

-The Collective Visions Gallery, Bremerton, WA
+The Collective Visions Gallery.
+Bremerton, WA.

-The Rio Grande Fine Art Gallery, Las Cruces, NM
+The Rio Grande Fine Art Gallery.
+Las Cruces, NM.

-He has also shown at The Anacortes Art Festival, where he received the Merit award in 2023.
+The Anacortes Art Festival in 2023 and 2024.
+He received the Merit award in 2023.